-Proposed Rule 45-501 Exempt Distributions (the "Proposed Rule") is intended to replace existing Rule 45-501 Exempt Distributions and to implement the suggestions of the Task Force on Small Business Financing (the "Task Force") as set out in the October 1996 Report of the Task Force as it was presented to the Commission (the "Report").
+The Rule is intended to replace the existing Rule and to implement the suggestions of the Task Force on Small Business Financing (the "Task Force") as set out in the October 1996 Report of the Task Force as it was presented to the Commission (the "Report").
 On May 7, 1999, the Commission published a concept paper entitled "Revamping the Regulation of the Exempt Market" ((1999) 22 O.S.C.B.
 2835) (the "Concept Paper") which was based on the recommendations contained in the Report and outlined the Commission's proposals.

-On September 8, 2000, the Commission published for comment a draft of the Proposed Rule, three forms and a companion policy (the "September Materials").
+On September 8, 2000, the Commission published for comment a proposed draft of the Rule, together with three proposed Forms and a proposed Companion Policy (the "September Materials").
 The Commission received submissions on the September Materials from 26 commentators.
 For a summary of these comments and the Commission's response, please see (2001) 24 O.S.C.B.
 2196.